rtorreson/codehub/README.md

 ![](https://github.com/rtorreson/codehub/blob/master/public/featurescreanshot.png?raw=true)
-# MS3 Cheat-Hub
+# MS3 CodeHub
-A cheatsheet hub.
+A codehub hub.

 An app that organizes your code snippets into collections of cheat sheets and allows you to view, like and save others'.

 The project is developed as part of MS3 Data Centric module at Code Institute.
 It is written with a Flask/Python restful backend API, and a React/Typescript CRA frontend.

 Additionally, the restful backend API can be viwed at.
-For a sample response, please visit the [/api/snippets](https://cheathub-backend.herokuapp.com/api/snippets) endpoint.
+For a sample response, please visit the [/api/snippets](https://codehub-backend.herokuapp.com/api/snippets) endpoint.

 <br />